Starcounter/Docs/guides/blending/blending/README.md

 # Blending

+<section class="hero">From Starcounter 2.3.1/2.4, the Blender API described here replaces the previous OntologyMap and UriMapping API's.</section>

 ## Introduction

 Blending is used to visually combine partial responses from several apps.
 JSON/HTML responses are merged.
 The actual JSON merging is done during serialization process, HTML partials are requested by the browser through special HTML-merging URI.
 The client (e.g. browser) then displays combined partials from several apps.
 Blending is done outside apps and should not affect how apps are functioning (apps should neither depend on, nor expext blending).
 Only GET handlers that return JSON are blended, not any response handlers.
 Apps should not know/assume neither about blender presence, nor other apps presense.